solliancenet/CosmosDB-v3-labs/dotnet/labs/09-troubleshooting-performance.md

 1. In the terminal pane, enter and execute the following command:

     ```sh
-    dotnet add package Microsoft.Azure.DocumentDB.Core --version 1.9.1
+    dotnet add package Microsoft.Azure.Cosmos --version 3.0.0.17-preview
     ```

-    > This command will add the [Microsoft.Azure.DocumentDB.Core](https://www.nuget.org/packages/Microsoft.Azure.DocumentDB.Core/) NuGet package as a project dependency.
-The lab instructions have been tested using the ``1.9.1`` version of this NuGet package.
+    > This command will add the [Microsoft.Azure.Cosmos](https://www.nuget.org/packages/Microsoft.Azure.Cosmos/) NuGet package as a project dependency.
+The lab instructions have been tested using the ``3.0.0.17-preview`` version of this NuGet package.

 1. In the terminal pane, enter and execute the following command: